oss-generic/process/docs/QuestionsIssuesPrs.md

    1. Fork the repo to your GitHub account.
    2. Clone the code to your computer.
    3. Follow the 'Set up guide' provided by the project to set up the project in your computer.
-   4. Ensure the set up correct by getting all the tests to pass.
+   4. Ensure the set up is correct by getting all the tests to pass.

 3. Select an open issue from the issue tracker that you want to work on.

    > If the issue list does not contain what you want to work on, post an issue (as described [above](#posting-an-issue))
    > and wait for it to get acknowledged.
-Otherwise you could end of fixing something that does not need fixing.
+Otherwise you could end up fixing something that does not need fixing.

 4. You are recommended to start with an issue specifically marked for first time contributors (i.e. issues with the `d.firstTimers` label).
 Note that you **should not do more than one `d.firstTimers` label**.